This article contains affiliate links, and a purchase made through those links may result in a small commission.

 A good multi-tool is an important part of any dirt biker's basic tool kit but with an almost overwhelming selection of multi-tools on the market today, it can be difficult to know which one is the best choice for any particular application.
 The three big players Leatherman, Gerber, and Victorinox offer an amazing selection of quality tools, and the only deciding factor is usually your wallet.
 When choosing a multi-tool to take out on the trails (or anywhere else for that matter), the basic criteria would include weight, size, functionality, and price.

 The weight and size of a multi-tool usually go together in that smaller multi-tools are generally lighter.
 That's a generalization because some higher priced multi-tools are made with expensive components that lowers the weight/size ratio.
 A first step when deciding which tool to buy would be to decide where you'll carry it.
 If it's snug in a fender pack, weight is not as important (although size may be), but if you're carrying it in a fanny pack or in your pocket, you'll appreciate something smaller and lighter.
-Dual-sport riders have more options because they have more storage space, but if the tool is buried deep in the nether regions of a pannier it's not going to be very helpful in everyday or emergency situations, so consider two multi-tools - a full-blown uber-accessorized multi-tool for the panniers and a smaller one for the tank bag. **A been-there-done-that note - don't attach a multi-tool to your belt loop.
-The belt loop wasn't designed to hold a heavy tool and with all the bouncing of the dirt bike the belt loop will tear, leaving your multi-tool lying along the trail for the guy behind you to find.
+Dual sport riders have more options because they have more storage space, but if the tool is buried deep in the nether regions of a pannier it's not going to be very helpful in everyday or emergency situations, so consider two multi-tools - a full-blown uber-accessorized multi-tool for the panniers and a smaller one for the tank bag. *A been-there-done-that note: don't attach a multi-tool to your belt loop.
+The belt loop wasn't designed to hold a heavy tool and with all the bouncing along the trails, the belt loop will tear, leaving your multi-tool lying along the trail for the guy behind you to find.